leoguen/Squidle_ML_Algorithm/README.md

 # Code relating to the paper Harnessing the power of SQUIDLE+ to develop flexible machine learning models
 This code uses PyTorch to train an inception_v3 model on a dataset created using the Squidle translation tool.
 Last successful test with Python 3.11.4.
+Packages can be installed with requirements.txt, please be aware of which system (CPU/GPU) you are using when installing PyTorch (https://pytorch.org/).

 This README is used to explain the workflow on how to create an individual trainingset and train a model.
 The libraries needed to run this experiment are saved in the requirements.txt.
 You can find the files in the directory "Code/PyTorch/", a GPU with cuda is strongly recommended.